JsBergbau/MiTemperature2/README.md

 Instead of `pip3` it may be just `pip`, depeding of your installation.

-### Requirements for reading Xiaomi Temperature and Humidity Sensor with ATC firmware
+### Requirements for reading sensors in passive mode

-Additional requirements if you want to use the atc version.
-If you don't use ATC version, please ignore this section.
+Additional requirements if you want to use passive mode.
+If you don't use passive mode, please ignore this section.
 ```
 sudo apt install bluetooth libbluetooth-dev
 pip3 install pybluez
 ```

-Additional requirements for encrypted ATC-Mode: `pip3 install pycryptodomex` Because of a bug in pycryptodomex you need `pip3 install pycryptodomex==3.11` to install older version for Raspberry PI Zero W, see https://github.com/JsBergbau/MiTemperature2/issues/104
+Additional requirements for encrypted passive mode: `pip3 install pycryptodomex` Because of a bug in pycryptodomex you need `pip3 install pycryptodomex==3.11` to install older version for Raspberry PI Zero W, see https://github.com/JsBergbau/MiTemperature2/issues/104.

 Bluetooth LE Scanning needs root.
 To run the script for AT with normal user rights, please execute
 ```